oapicf/pinterest-sdk/README.md

 Pinterest SDK
 -------------

-Pinterest SDK is a set of generated SDK (client libraries) for [Pinterest REST API](https://developers.pinterest.com/docs/api/v5/) from their [OpenAPI v3 specification](https://github.com/pinterest/api-description).
+Pinterest SDK is a set of generated client libraries for [Pinterest REST API](https://developers.pinterest.com/docs/api/v5/) from their [OpenAPI v3 specification](https://github.com/pinterest/api-description).

-The API clients are generated using [OpenAPI Generator](https://openapi-generator.tech/).
+The client libraries are generated using [OpenAPI Generator](https://openapi-generator.tech/).

 Published packages
 ------------------